These pages depict a random selection of New Zealand waterfalls. There are a huge

 I'll try and tidy this up.
 Where I say 'survey map' or '1:50,000' map I mean the NZMS series

-mentioned above; generally I would regard this and NZTopoOnline as the most credible source.
+mentioned above; generally I would regard this as the most credible source.

 I would regard DOC (Department of Conservation) and regional council (parks) figures as reasonably